 The best way to verify coverage is to call your Health Insurance Provider’s Benefits Services phone number on the back of your insurance card.
 Here are the questions to ask.

 - Does my policy cover a cranial prosthesis and what type? (human hair or synthetic wigs.)

 - What portion of the cost is covered and what is the maximum?

 - What is the exact phrasing and wording you need to have on the doctor’s prescription for the coverage to be approved… write it down exactly as stated.

 - What documentation (receipts, prescription, claim form etc) do you need to submit along with your claim.

 In most cases, you will have to pay for your wig upfront and then get reimbursed after you submit a claim to your insurance company.
 Typically, you’ll need to send your insurance company a prescription from your doctor for a “cranial prosthesis” or a “hair prosthesis” (with a cancer diagnosis code), the receipt for the wig (with the wig company’s tax ID number), and a completed insurance claim form.

 It is critical that the receipt received from the Wig Retailer must mention “Cranial Prosthesis or Hair Prosthesis” and also include Retailer’s Tax Id.
 LA Wig Company can provide this on request.

-The LA Wig Company is an online wig boutique that specializes in the best quality products from the most respected manufacturers at the best prices.
-We carry an inventory of dozens of human hair wigs from Jon Renau, Noriko and Raquel Welch
+Our online wig boutique offers hundreds of wig styles from the most respected manufacturers at the best prices.
+We carry an inventory of dozens of human hair wigs from Jon Renau, Noriko and Raquel Welch.